-Mango Hill State School employs a teacher dedicated to supporting student behaviour.
-Our Student Engagement Teacher is based in the SOLE Zone.
-Our Student Engagement Teacher supports student behaviour in a variety of ways.
+Mango Hill State School employs two teachers dedicated to supporting student behaviour.
+Our Student Engagement Teachers are based in the SOLE Zone.
+Our Student Engagement Teachers support student behaviour in a variety of ways.
 One way is through working with identified students in the SOLE Zone to co-regulate student behaviour and teach those identified students positive skills for self-regulation.